ldutoit/personal_libraries/README.md

 ### stand alone scripts

-**swap_min_max.py**  used to swap column to have always the first one with the min and the second one with the max.
+**swap_min_max.py**  Swap column to have always the first one with the min and the second one with the max.

 **vcf2structure.py** convert a vcf to a structure data file

-***str2vcfPOP.py** Used to convert a structure file to a populations file for STACKS.
+**str2vcfPOP.py** Conversion of a structure file to a populations file for STACKS.
 Warning: very inadequate for anything else.

+**PCR_window_design.py** Find windows suitable for amplification in a fasta alignment.
+Take into account custom primer design conditions.

 ### windows_tools.py